Dealing with Addiction

 Nursing Interventions

-- Deliver rapid overdose response: emergency activation, airway support, and opioid reversal when indicated.
+- Deliver rapid overdose response: stimulation check, emergency activation, airway support/resuscitation, and opioid reversal with repeat naloxone dosing every 2-3 minutes when needed.

 - Use validated withdrawal protocols and frequent reassessment for symptom-guided treatment.